karT0IIIecHka/C-projects/README.md

 Here you will find the C code files that I wrote while learning the language.
 The structure is as follows: each folder contains two code files and two assignment files

+Each code file corresponds to a task description file that is located directly below it

 For example:

 12